 Raiders confident Carr can win in the cold

-Raiders confident Carr can win in the coldOakland Raiders quarterback Derek Carr celebrates after a touchdown by running back DeAndre Washington during the second half of an NFL football game against the Los Angeles Chargers Sunday, Dec.
+Raiders Chargers FootballOakland Raiders quarterback Derek Carr celebrates after a touchdown by running back DeAndre Washington during the second half of an NFL football game against the Los Angeles Chargers Sunday, Dec.
 22, 2019, in Carson, Calif.
 (AP Photo/Marcio Jose Sanchez)

 Carr is winless in his past nine games when the temperature at kickoff is below 50 degrees, including earlier this season when the Raiders were thumped in back-to-back games at the Jets and Kansas City.